HugoDaniel/hugodaniel.com/content/posts/2021-01-30-the-life-of-a-web-component-state-in-shadow.md

 </todo-app-state>
 ```

 The `<todo-items>` inner state is populated by running through the sequence of items on the `<actions-list>` element.
-This is just bringing into declarative HTML a popular state handling mechanism.
+This is just bringing into declarative HTML a popular state handling mechanism - a sequence of state transformations.

 _That is ugly looks like XML, I don't want that in my code_